Merkel says "very optimistic" on EU budget deal

 BERLIN German Chancellor Angela Merkel said ahead of a meeting with visiting Italian Prime Minister Mario Monti on Thursday that she was optimistic a deal on the European Union's long-term budget could be clinched soon.

 Monti was visiting Berlin as part of a busy round of diplomacy to prepare a summit in Brussels next week at which EU leaders will discuss the 2014-2020 budget.
-The 27-nation bloc failed to agree a deal on its 1 trillion euro ($1.36 trillion)budget at a meeting in November.
+The 27-nation bloc failed to agree a deal on its 1 trillion euro (860 billion pounds) budget at a meeting in November.

 "I am very optimistic that on the question of the long-term EU budget, we will be successful, that we will get an agreement," Merkel said, standing alongside Monti in the Chancellery in Berlin.